SalaxDev/GL4-Cat/README.md

 # Run the Program!
 ../bin/GL-Cat
 ```
+For **MSVC** Compiler, You Need SOIL2 And GLFW Installed, Otherwise it Won't Work

 For Executable Program For Windows User, Check out The [Releases](https://github.com/SalaxDev/GL4-Cat/releases)

 **NOTE That** Anti Virus Might Give Malware Warnings For Direct Download cause Program Not **Signed**